RoboticsLabURJC/2023-tfg-adrian-madinabeitia/README.md

 ## Repository distribution

-This project has two packages: one contains all the drone platforms [drone_plataforms](), and the other contains the behaviors programmed into the drone [drone_behaviors]().
+This project has two packages: one contains all the drone platforms, and the other contains the behaviors programmed into the drone_behaviors packages.
 The drone is able to perform two applications: the line-following application and the gate-traversing application.

 We follow the following [repository distribution](https://medium.com/analytics-vidhya/folder-structure-for-machine-learning-projects-a7e451a8caaa) for machine learning projects, along with the basic ROS structure.